18kimn/blog/src/routes/writing/setup/index.md

   semester of college and grad school applications that start soon.

   I'm pretty happy with this!
-I've implemented drag-and-drop, some animations/transitions, loading indicators, error messages, keyboard navigation, and (to me) coolest of all, a markdown-kanban converter and sync system.
-In other words, all of my kanban collections are synced with plaintext, syntactically valid Markdown documents.
-The kanban collection in the above screenshot looks like this as Markdown:^["Syntactically valid" Markdown plus YAML metadata.
+I've implemented some quality-of-life features like drag-and-drop, animations and transitions, loading indicators, error messages, keyboard navigation, and (to me) coolest of all, a markdown-tasklist converter and sync system.
+In other words, all of my tasklist collections are synced with plaintext, syntactically valid Markdown documents.
+The tasklist collection in the above screenshot looks like this as Markdown (scroll horizontally to view overflowing content):^["Syntactically valid" Markdown plus YAML metadata.
 The CommonMark specification for Markdown, which is the closest thing we have for a canonical ruleset for Markdown, leaves out many features developers often want.
   The only one I've used in this setup is YAML headers that add metadata to these markdown files.]

   ```
   ---